-The Share the Harvest program in Missouri provides a way for deer hunters to donate venison to the needy.
+Missouri's Share the Harvest program helps deer hunters donate surplus venison to the needy.
 This program is administered by the Conservation Federation of Missouri and the Missouri Department of Conservation.
-In 2012, 6,244 hunters donated 318,115 pounds of venison.
+In 2013, 4,487 hunters donated 227,358 pounds of venison.

-Funds are available to help with processing costs when a whole deer is donated during all portions of the archery and firearms deer seasons.
+Get help with processing costs when you donate a whole deer during all portions of the archery and firearms deer seasons.
 The Conservation Federation of Missouri reimburses processors a pre-determined amount for each whole deer donated.
 This allows processors to reduce processing fees to hunters.
 In addition, many processors have local money available that allows deer to be processed for free or at reduced cost.
 Be sure to contact individual processors to determine if funds are available.
 The cost of processing the deer is your responsibility when local funds to help cover the full cost are not available.

 During the urban zones portion, the entire processing cost for whole deer donations is paid by the Conservation Federation of Missouri and local sponsors.
 To have processing costs covered during the urban zones portion, you must take your deer to a participating processor in the urban zones area.
 Not every processor listed in the table participates in this portion.
 For a list of those that do, contact your regional Conservation Department office.